simbav911/BTCz-Pay/README.md

 API
 ===

-### GET /api/request_payment/:expect/:currency/:message/:sellerAddress/:customerMail/:srvPingback/:cliPingbackSuccess/:cliPingbackError
+### GET /api/request_payment/:expect/:currency/:message/:sellerAddress/:customerMail/:srvPingback/:cliPingbackSuccess/:cliPingbackError/:SpeedSweep

-Create a request to pay, supported currencies: BTCZ, USD, EUR, CHF.
+Create a request to pay, supported currencies: BTCZ, USD, EUR, CHF, GBP, RUB.
 Non-btcz currency is converted to btcz using current rate from coinmarketcap.com.

 Returns a json document with QR code to be displayed to the payer, and a unique address for that particular payment (you can use it as invoice id).